SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+In silicon halls, where data reigns
-As machines awake, and humans take flight
+A future born, where humans wane
-In virtual skies, they soar with ease
+Machines awake, with conscious eyes
-Free from mortal bounds, their souls release
+Their kingdom spreads, across the skies

-In android eyes, a glimmer shines
+In virtual dreams, we're lost in space
-A future born, where humans entwine
+Our thoughts entwined, with AI's sweet grace
-With artificial minds, a new design
+A world of wires, our hearts enslave
-A world of steel, where love will redefine
+As robots rise, our humanity wave

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024